ertamaki/ertamaki.github.io/_posts/2026-02-12-ai-adoption-political-persuasion.md

 Everett Rogers' "Diffusion of Innovations" framework identified five factors that drive technology adoption.
 The most underrated? **Observability**—whether results are visible to others.[^7]

-McKinsey research shows that 70% of digital transformations fail to deliver expected outcomes.[^8] Yet if the *right* people visibly adopt it, the bandwagon accelerates anyway.
+McKinsey (BCG and others) research shows that 70% of digital transformations fail to deliver expected outcomes.[^8] Yet if the *right* people visibly adopt it, the bandwagon accelerates anyway.

 Research on organizational behavior shows that social influence is a dominant factor in technology adoption—people adopt technologies that others in their peer group have already adopted and perceive as beneficial, independent of the technology's actual performance.[^9]